 4SC-208 has been evaluated in a number of preclinical in vivo models.
-Currently, 4SC-208 is in regulatory preclinical testing in order to initiate Phase I clinical evaluation.
+Currently, 4SC-208 is in regulatory preclinical testing and is expected to enter Phase I clinical evaluation in 2019.

-Cancer stem cells are found in most cancer indications and are responsible for tumor recurrence and metastasis.
-Targeting cancer stem cells is therefore thought to be one of the key methods to achieve sustained remission.
+Cancer stem cells are found in most cancer indications and are often responsible for tumor recurrence and metastasis.
+Targeting cancer stem cells is therefore thought of as a key approach to achieve sustained remission.

 In cancer stem cells the Hedgehog/GLI signaling pathway is critical.
-To date in the industry, clinically tested Hedgehog inhibitors target the Hedgehog pathway upstream of the transcription factor GLI at the level of the SMO protein.
-However, Hedgehog signaling in CSCs is mostly activated downstream at GLI level.
+To date, clinical testing of inhibitors that target the Hedgehog pathway are focused upstream of the transcription factor GLI at the level of the cell surface protein SMO.
+However, Hedgehog signaling in cancer stem cells is mostly activated downstream at GLI level.

-4SC-208 is a unique small molecule that is directly targeting the Hedgehog/GLI signaling pathway downstream of the regulator SMO at the level of GLI, giving it a wide range of applicability in hedgehog-dependent cancer indications while at the same time avoiding the major disadvantage of SMO inhibitors: acquired resistance.
+4SC-208 is a unique small molecule that directly targets the Hedgehog/GLI signaling pathway downstream of SMO at the level of GLI, giving it the potential to be efficacious in a wide range of hedgehog-dependent cancer indications, but avoiding the major disadvantage of SMO inhibitors, which is acquired resistance.
 4SC-208 targets two novel kinases whose role as key regulators of GLI was discovered by 4SC.

-The relevance for downstream HH signaling was demonstrated both in a genetically modified medulloblastoma cell line with constitutive GLI expression and in pancreatic cell lines with TGF-β dependent GLI expression.
-The SMO antagonist vismodegib has displayed complete loss of activity in pancreatic tumor cell lines, whereas 4SC-208 has exhibited good efficacy.
-These findings underline the superiority of 4SC-208 as inhibitor of Hedgehog/GLI signaling and confirm the effectiveness in cancer stem cells, while SMO inhibitors remain ineffective.
+The relevance of downstream Hedgehog signaling was demonstrated in a genetically modified medulloblastoma cell line with constitutive GLI expression and in a number of pancreatic cell lines with TGF-β dependent GLI expression.
+The SMO antagonist vismodegib has displayed a complete loss of activity in pancreatic tumor cell lines, in contract to 4SC-208, which exhibited good efficacy.
+These findings underline the superiority of 4SC-208 as inhibitor of Hedgehog/GLI signaling and its effectiveness in cancer stem cells.